rcalixte/wayland-book/src/surfaces-in-depth/subsurfaces.md

 In short, the sync and desync requests are non-buffered and apply immediately.
-The position and z-order requests are buffered, and are not affected by the sync/desync property of the surface - they are always committed with the parent surface.
+The position and z-order requests are buffered, and are not affected by the sync/desync property of the surface &mdash; they are always committed with the parent surface.
 The remaining surface state, on the associated `wl_surface`, is committed in accordance with the sync/desync status of the subsurface.

 [^1]: Disregarding the deprecated `wl_shell` interface.